Imagine a world where there is no access to clean, potable water. Sounds frightening, right?

 Backflow can occur for various reasons, from pump failure to extremes such as damaged water supply lines and heavy water usage from public sources.

-Though it seems like a negligible problem, a backflow can impact you and your surrounding area, neighbourhood, and country-wide water systems.
+Though negligible, a backflow can impact your surrounding area, neighbourhood, and country-wide water systems.
 You are so; ignoring a backflow when and if it happens is not the best idea.

 Luckily, several testable backflow prevention devices and methods can reduce the chances of backflow to keep your home’s water system safe.